staabm/staabm.github.io/_posts/2024-12-11-contribution-summary-2024.md

 In a recent blog post you can in addition find my [current plan for the upcoming months](https://staabm.github.io/2024/11/28/phpstan-php-version-in-scope.html).

-The following table shows the distribution of contributions across the different projects I am working on.
+The following table shows the distribution of freetime contributions across the different projects I am working on.

 | project                                   | merged pull requests  | addressed issues   |
 |-------------------------------------------|-----------------------|--------------------|